okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/registration_hook/registration_hook/index.md

 ## Objects in Response You Send

-The objects that you can return in the JSON payload of your response are an array of one or more `commands`, to be executed by Okta, or an `error`, object to indicate problems with the registration request.
+The objects that you can return in the JSON payload of your response are an array of one or more `commands`, to be executed by Okta, or an `error` object, to indicate problems with the registration request.
 These objects are defined as follows:

 ### commands